spinnaker/spinnaker.github.io/setup/monitoring/prometheus.md

 These changes will be picked up by your Spinnaker installation next time you run `hal deploy apply`.

-## Configure the Metric and Dashboard Servers
+## Configure the metric and dashboard servers

   When you ssh into the machine to perform this installation, forward the ports 3000 and 9090 so you can install the dashboards. e.g.